Updated February 18

 In this article, our Las Vegas personal injury attorneys discuss common Nevada bike laws:

-- 4. Travel on the right side of the road
+- 4. Must bicyclists ride on the far right side of the road?

-- 11. Biking on highways and restricted areas
+- 11. Are there special rules for highways and restricted areas?

 - 13. Are there special rules for mopeds in Nevada?